kent-map/chirpy/_posts/2020-06-01-edwin-drood-eastgate-house.md

 ---
 title: "Eastgate House, Rochester"
-description: "Eastgate House in Rochester anchors Charles Dickens’s imagined Nuns’ House and Miss Twinkleton’s school in The Mystery of Edwin Drood, linking a real streetscape to Cloisterham’s uneasy respectability.
-The building’s gardens and rooms promise feminine decorum yet frame Rosa Budd’s vulnerability and Jasper’s predatory intimacy, while nearby sites from Great Expectations deepen the town’s interwoven Dickensian geography."
+description: "Eastgate House in Rochester is the setting for Rosa Budd's schooldays in Edwin Drood.
+Such is the proximity of locations featured in the Rochester novels, it is possible to imagine Rosa looking onto the High Street at the spot where Pip is humiliated by a butcher's boy in Great Expectations."
 author: Carolyn Oulton
 date: 2020-06-01
 categories: [ dickens ]